dhaliti/Pipex/README.md

 # Pipex

-This project aims to develop two well-known concepts: redirections and pipes.
+The aim of this project is to introduce two well-known concepts: redirections and pipes.

 ### Discription of mandatory part
 The program ```pipex``` should repeat the behaviour of the following shell command